bmeck/I-D/javascript-mjs/draft.md

 # Acknowledgements

 This work builds upon its antecedent document, authored by Bjoern Hoehrmann.
-The authors would like to thank Adam Roach, Anna van Kesteren, Allen Wirfs-Brock, Alexey Melnikov, James Snell, Mark Nottingham, Murray Kucherawy, and Suresh Krishnan for their guidance and feedback throughout this process.
+The authors would like to thank Adam Roach, Anne van Kesteren, Allen Wirfs-Brock, Alexey Melnikov, James Snell, Mark Nottingham, Murray Kucherawy, and Suresh Krishnan for their guidance and feedback throughout this process.

 # Changes from RFC 4329